Montana Online Gambling

 “Risking any money, credit, deposit, check, property or other thing of value for a gain that is contingent in whole or in part upon lot, chance, or the operation of a gambling device or gambling enterprise.”

 The interesting thing here is since poker is legal to play under certain restrictions, they appear to consider the game “skill” and not “chance”.
-When it comes to playing poker online, well, that appears to be a different story.
+This is also true at a federal after a judge ruled poker to be a game of skill in 2012.

-The Montana Department of Justice is the governing body that regulates gambling within the state, with the exception of the state lottery and horse racing.
+The Montana Department of Justice is the governing body that regulates gambling within the state, except the state lottery and horse racing.
 The legal forms of gaming for real money include:

 - Video line gambling machines